 This scenario works under a false assumption.
 International team by no means implies that every member is from a different country and speaks a different language.
 In most cases the native country of the company is represented by a strong base of locals.

 The team is then reinforced by non-natives.
 To prevent any communication from happening, no member of the team has to speak the same language as their colleague.
 With the dominance of English as a second language that case is highly unlikely.
 All it takes is one member of the natives to speak English and any English speaker gains access to the rest of their team.

 Of course in nearly every case, the International team members have a strong desire to learn the local language.
 Learning a language to contribute more to the team is a strong motivator.

 Cultural sensitivity is a big thing in our time.
-No-one wants to be labelled as intolerant.
+No-one wants to be labeled as intolerant.
 That is one of the reasons, why some people are reluctant towards International teams.
 This usually doesn’t stem from actual intolerance, but from the fear of making a mistake.

 There is the story of a big business deal between a European and a Japanese businessman.
 The simple mishandling, in this case writing on it, of a business card lead to the deal being cancelled.
 Simply because the European business man didn’t know about the cultural significance of business cards in Japan.

 I always saw that story as an entertaining urban, but nothing more.
 Having worked with Japanese natives I know that the business card is an important part of Japanese business culture.
-That being said, it is highly unlikely that a Japanese business partner would take offence to such a simple mistake.
+That being said, it is highly unlikely that a Japanese business partner would take offense to such a simple mistake.
 There is no reason for them to expect that you know their customs by heart.

 Being German if I would follow all our cultural customs, I would have to stand up, every time one of my female co-workers gets up.
 Although probably good for my fitness it would be rather ridiculous.